MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     > **NOTE**: The GPT-4.1 model provides excellent code analysis capabilities and is included with the GitHub Copilot Free plan.
 Choosing a different model may yield different results.

-1. Ensure that you're starting with clean chat session.
+1. Ensure that you're starting with a clean chat session.

     Chat sessions help to organize your interactions with GitHub Copilot.
 Each session maintains its own context, allowing you to focus on specific tasks or issues.
 The conversation history within a session provides continuity, enabling GitHub Copilot to build on previous interactions for more accurate and relevant responses.
-This chat conversation will focus on analyzing and resolving security vulnerabilities in the ContosoShopEasy application.
+This chat conversation will focus on analyzing and resolving the two security vulnerabilities assigned to you in the ContosoShopEasy application.
 After you complete your analysis of the GitHub issues using GitHub Copilot's Ask mode, you can use the same conversation to help implement code changes using GitHub Copilot's Agent mode.
 GitHub Copilot can use the detailed analysis from the Ask mode to inform its code generation in the Agent mode, ensuring that the fixes align with the identified vulnerabilities and recommended remediation strategies.

     If needed, you can start a new chat session by selecting the **New Chat** button (the **+** icon at the top of the Chat panel).

+#### Analyze SQL Injection Vulnerability

+The SQL injection vulnerability exists in the ProductService.cs file and potentially in the ProductRepository.cs file.
+You'll analyze both files to understand the full scope of the vulnerability.

+Use the following steps to analyze the SQL injection vulnerability:

 1. Open the **ProductService.cs** file, and then locate the **SearchProducts** method.